tawasta/server-tools/report_pdfa/README.rst

 Report - PDF-A
 ==============

-* Allows conversion from QWeb PDF to PDF/A-2b
+* Allows conversion from QWeb PDF to PDF/A-1B

 Features
 ========
-* Adds an option to print a PDF as PDF/A-2b
+* Adds an option to print a PDF as PDF/A-1B

 Configuration
 =============
-\-
+* Ghostscript(9.50) needs to be installed

 Usage
 =====